ndaniels/strain-assay-minimization/Readme.md

 to distinguish all samples from a set of molecular barcode samples.

 ###Compilation
-You must have the GHC Haskell compiler installed.
+You must have the GHC Haskell compiler installed
-This will always be a requirement, but in the future I will write a cabal file.

  - Change directory to the directory containing the source code, and run:

-        cabal install hashmap
+        cabal install
-        ghc --make -O3 Main.hs -o min-barcodes
- - if you'd like, copy the binary min-barcodes to someplace like `/usr/local/bin`.

 ###Usage